 I am interestsed in human decision-making in general.
 More specifically, I am curious about how humans learn to make decisions given their expectations on the state of the world, social influences, and which factors make their decisions vary on a trial-to-trial basis.

 Scientific outreach is extremely important to me.
 I took part in particular in the French edition of the 3-minute thesis contest, and made it to the national finals.
 You can see my presentation here.
 Thanks to this experience, I have been invited to talk about my research in Spanish at Radio France International, and took part in the 2023 Pint of Science festival.
-I have been committed to the neuromatch and climatematch incentive since 2021, and am since 2024 the chair of the communications department there.
+I have been committed to the neuromatch and climatematch incentive since 2021, and was the chair of the communications department in 2024.
 I am always excited for future communication opportunities, so if you have an outreach project, don’t hesitate to contact me.

-You can find a more detailed CV here (in English) or here (in French)
+You can find a more detailed CV here.

-Key words: decision-making, reinforcement learning, anticipation, signal processing, EEG, computational neuroscience
+Key words: decision-making, reinforcement learning, anticipation, predictions, signal processing, EEG, computational neuroscience